gdgpisa/hoverboard-2019/data/posts/2019-03-03-more-speakers-are-joining.md

 Hi everyone,

-We hope you all enjoyed our first speakers announced last week 💪 Today we're happy to add **16 more speakers** and **14 sessions** that will make the DevFest Pisa 2019 an rocket event 🚀!
+We hope you all enjoyed our first speakers announced last week 💪 Today we're happy to add **16 more speakers** and **14 sessions** that will make the DevFest Pisa 2019 a rocket event 🚀!

 Please welcome on stage 👏